phamquangsang661/FS2FE-Reminato-Testing/README.md

 - **Visual studio code**
   [Extensions] you can use the following extension to ensure coding more effective and support in some specific case.
+  - Code Spell Checker
-  - ext a
+  - ESLint
+  - JavaScript and TypeScript Nightly
-  - ext b
+  - Prisma
-  - ext c
+  - Prettier
+  - Tailwind CSS IntelliSense

 ### Front-end